 To know what your audience wants to read you need a keyword suggestion tool; a way to find out how many people are actually searching for what you want to write about.
 And suggest similar search terms your potential readers are looking for.

-30 free searches using this tool:
+To help with your keyword research you can get 30 free searches using this tool: